 Section 1010.230(b) Identification and Verification.
-In order to identify the beneficial owner, a covered financial institution must obtain a certification from the individual opening the account on behalf of the legal entity customer (at the time of account opening) in the form of Appendix A. The form requires the individual opening the account on behalf of the legal entity customer to identify the beneficial owner(s) of the legal entity customer by providing the beneficial owner's name, date of birth, address and social security number (for U.S. persons).
-This information is consistent with the information required under the CIP rules for identifying customers that are natural persons.
+In order to identify the beneficial owner, a covered financial institution must obtain a certification from the individual opening the account on behalf of the legal entity customer (at the time of account opening) in the form of Appendix A. The form requires the individual opening the account on behalf of the legal entity customer to identify the beneficial owner(s) of the legal entity customer by providing the beneficial owner's name, date of birth, address and social security number (for U.S. persons).61 This information is consistent with the information required under the CIP rules for identifying customers that are natural persons.
 The form also requires the individual opening the account on behalf of the legal entity customer to certify, to the best of his or her knowledge, that the information provided on the form is complete and correct.
-Obtaining a signed and completed form from the individual opening the account on behalf of the legal entity customer shall satisfy the requirement to identify the
+Obtaining a signed and completed form from the individual opening the account on behalf of the legal entity customer shall satisfy the requirement to identify the additional CDD as appropriate based on such monitoring for the purpose of the identification and reporting of suspicious activity."
+77 FR 13053.

-&lt;sup>55 Under the suspicious activity reporting rules, a financial institution must report, among other things, a transaction that: (i) Involves funds derived from illegal activity or is conducted to hide or disguise funds or assets derived from illegal activity as part of a plan to violate or evade any federal law or regulation or to avoid any federal transaction reporting requirement; (ii) is designed to evade any requirements of the BSA or its implementing regulations; or (iii) has no business or apparent lawful purpose or is not the sort in which the particular customer would normally be expected to engage, and the financial institution knows of no reasonable explanation for the transaction after examining the available facts, including the background and possible purpose of the transaction.
+55 Under the suspicious activity reporting rules, a financial institution must report, among other things, a transaction that: (i) Involves funds derived from illegal activity or is conducted to hide or disguise funds or assets derived from illegal activity as part of a plan to violate or evade any federal law or regulation or to avoid any federal transaction reporting requirement; (ii) is designed to evade any requirements of the BSA or its implementing regulations; or (iii) has no business or apparent lawful purpose or is not the sort in which the particular customer would normally be expected to engage, and the financial institution knows of no reasonable explanation for the transaction after examining the available facts, including the background and possible purpose of the transaction.
 31 CFR 1020.320(a)(2)(i)-(iii); 31 CFR 1023.320(a)(2)(i)-(iii); 31 CFR 1024.320(a)(2)(i)-(iii); 31 CFR 1026.320(a)(2)(i)-(iii).

-&lt;sup>56 See, e.g., 31 U.S.C.
+56 See, e.g., 31 U.S.C.
 5318(h)(1); 12 U.S.C.
 1818(s)(1); 31 CFR 1020.210.

-BSA/AML Manual at 33-34.
+57 BSA/AML Manual at 33-34.

-FINRA Rule 3310.
+58 FINRA Rule 3310.

-&lt;sup>59 See, e.g., BSA/AML Manual at 64 ("CDD processes should include periodic risk-based monitoring of the customer relationship to determine whether there are substantive changes to the original CDD information (e.g., change in employment or business operations).").
+59 See, e.g., BSA/AML Manual at 64 (''CDD processes should include periodic risk-based monitoring of the customer relationship to determine whether there are substantive changes to the original CDD information (e.g., change in employment or business operations).'').

-&lt;sup>60 See, e.g., BSA/AML Manual at 67-85 ("Suspicious Activity Reporting-Overview"); NFA's Interpretive Notice accompanying NFA Compliance Rule 2-9 (FCMs and IBs must train appropriate staff to monitor cash activity and trading activity in order to detect unusual transactions).
+60 See, e.g., BSA/AML Manual at 67-85 ("Suspicious Activity Reporting-Overview"); NFA's Interpretive Notice accompanying NFA Compliance Rule 2-9 (FCMs and IBs must train appropriate staff to monitor cash activity and trading activity in order to detect unusual transactions).

-&lt;sup>61For foreign persons, the form requires a passport number and country of issuance, or other similar identification number.
+61 For foreign persons, the form requires a passport number and country of issuance, or other similar identification number.